Friday, December 29, 2023

 On the way to get to the apartment, we passed a piece of public sculpture on the main drag.
 It is appears to be assembled from slabs of glass, or maybe plastic, to suggest the blur of a figure in rapid motion.

-We’re starting to get a feel for or Athens neighborhood.
+We’re starting to get a feel for our Athens neighborhood.
 There’s a coffee shop on every block.
 We have at least two bakeries to choose from.
 We’ve been to the supermarket.
 There are at least two, maybe three, pharmacies, in case we get sick.

 Larry even found a top wine shop up the block and around the corner from us.

 There are numerous eateries, too.
-Cue is part of this building.
+Cue is part of our building.
 When we first got here and had trouble getting into the apartment, it was raining heavily.
 We could step from the alcove with the stairs and pass right under Cue’s awning without getting wet.

 We go there at least once a day.
 Joanna and I had eggs fried in a very flavorful olive oil for breakfast on Wednesday morning.
 I had a couple of cups of Greek coffee.
 My second came with a warning from Vangeli that it should be my limit.